nutsmuggler/StringSplitter/README.md

 # StringSplitter
-A simple Objective-c category to split a NSString equally on two lines.
+A sanbox for testing a simple Objective-c category that splits a NSString equally on two lines.
-Comes with a sandbox app to test

-See this gist:
+For the category see this gist: https://gist.github.com/nutsmuggler/29025d87746916bcb1b2
-https://gist.github.com/nutsmuggler/29025d87746916bcb1b2